ItemConsulting/xp-storybook/README.md

 # Storybook Server integration for Enonic XP

-This application integrates with [Storybook Server renderer](https://www.npmjs.com/package/@storybook/server) and can render [Freemarker templates](https://github.com/tineikt/xp-lib-freemarker/) with the args from Storybook.
+This application integrates with [Storybook Server renderer](https://www.npmjs.com/package/@storybook/server) and can render [Freemarker templates](https://github.com/tineikt/xp-lib-freemarker/) or [Thymeleaf templates](https://github.com/enonic/lib-thymeleaf) with the args from Storybook.

 <img src="https://github.com/ItemConsulting/xp-storybook/raw/main/docs/icon.svg?sanitize=true" width="150">

-> [!WARNING]
+> [!CAUTION]
 > This application should **never** be deployed in production!
 An attacker can use this application to render any content on your domain.

 ## Configuration